ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 Part of the value that Ray adds here is that *Ray makes it as easy to start up a remote service or actor as it is to define a Python class*.
-Handles to the actor can be passed around to other actors and tasks to allow arbitrary messaging and communication patterns.
+Handles to the actor can be passed around to other actors and tasks to allow arbitrary and intuitive messaging and communication patterns.
 Current alternatives are much more involved.
-For example, [consider how this would be done with GRPC][14].
+For example, [consider how the equivalent service creation and runtime service handle passing would be done with GRPC][14].

 ## Additional Extensions